 Once excess fertilizer has been applied and the hydrangea has grown abundant foliage that is drooping in appearance, the only solution is to scale back the use of fertilizer and the plant should show signs of recovering over the course of several weeks.

 (If your hydrangeas is not flowering, read my article, why is my hydrangea not blooming for solutions that actually work).

 The most common cause of potted hydrangeas wilting is because the hydrangea is planted in a relatively small pot or container.

-The smaller the pot or container the less capacity for soil and the less moisture for the hydrangeas roots to draw upon which quickly leads to drooping leaves.
+The smaller the pot or container the less capacity for soil and the less moisture for the hydrangeas roots to draw upon which quickly leads to drooping leaves and a dying hydrangea.

 If the hydrangea is in full sun, a smaller pot can heat up relatively quickly and therefore require very frequent watering in the Summer months.

 The solution is to move the pot to an area of partial shade.
 Morning sun followed by afternoon shade is usually the best balance for promoting blooms.